Kazim71/Smoke-Detector/README.md

 - Arduino Uno
 - MQ-2 Smoke Sensor
+- ESP8266 Wi-Fi Module
 - Buzzer
 - LED
 - Resistors
-- Jumper Wires
+- Breadboard & Jumper Wires
-- Breadboard

 ---

 ## 🛠️ How It Works

-1. The MQ-2 sensor detects the smoke or gas in the environment.
+1. **MQ-2 Sensor** detects the smoke level in the environment.
-2. When smoke exceeds a threshold value, the buzzer is triggered and LED lights up.
+2. If smoke level exceeds a threshold, **buzzer** and **LED** get activated.
-3. The Arduino code reads analog values and processes them to trigger alerts.
+3. Simultaneously, the sensor data is sent to **ThingSpeak** over Wi-Fi using ESP8266.
+4. The user can monitor the live data remotely from any browser.

 ---

 ## ✅ Developed By
 **Mohammad Kazim**
 B.Tech ECE, Class of 2025
 GitHub: [Kazim71](https://github.com/Kazim71)

----
+Email - mohammadkazim71@gmail.com
 ## ⚠️ License
 This project is open-source and free to use for academic purposes.